DONATE

 While there are requirements for whom Zakat is compulsory, there are also conditions for who can receive Zakat.
 There are eight categories of people who can receive Zakat:

-1. Faqir – a person who has wealth but less than Nisab.
+1. Faqir – A person who has wealth but less than Nisab.

-2. Miskin – a person who has no wealth at all, such as a homeless person or refugee.
+2. Miskin – A person who has no wealth at all, such as a homeless person or refugee.

-3. Mukatab – an enslaved person working to free themselves.
+3. Mukatab – An enslaved person working to free themselves.

-4. A person in debt – debt takes a person below Nisab.
+4. A person in debt – Debt takes a person below Nisab.

 5. A soldier who has been cut off from his troop.